 What are symptoms of varicose veins?

-Aside from being unattractive and very prominent, varicose veins of the legs cause swelling of the legs.
+Aside from being unattractive and very prominent, varicose veins of the legs cause them to swell.
 As varicose veins progress, some females will develop discoloration at the ankles and prominent "rope like" veins along the thigh and lower leg.

 How can varicose veins be diagnosed?